rizinorg/book/src/debugger/memory_maps.md

 # Memory Maps

-The ability to understand and manipulate the memory maps of a debugged program is important for many different Reverse Engineering tasks. radare2 offers a rich set of commands to handle memory maps in the binary.
+The ability to understand and manipulate the memory maps of a debugged program is important for many different Reverse Engineering tasks. rizin offers a rich set of commands to handle memory maps in the binary.
 This includes listing the memory maps of the currently debugged binary, removing memory maps, handling loaded libraries and more.

 First, let's see the help message for `dm`, the command which is responsible for handling memory maps: